awslabs/project-lakechain/docs/src/content/docs/archive-processing/tar-inflate-processor.md

 ---

-The TAR inflate processor makes it possible to extract, on-the-fly, the content of TAR archives and publish each file within them to other middlewares in a pipeline.
+The TAR inflate processor makes it possible to extract, on-the-fly, the content of TAR archives and map each file within them to other middlewares in a pipeline.
 This makes it possible for customers to process documents within TAR and TAR Gzipped archives in a Lakechain pipeline.

 ---